talon-one/talon_one.rb/docs/ManagementApi.md

 Export customer loyalty balances

-Download a CSV file containing the balance of each customer in the loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
-The generated file can contain the following columns:  - `loyaltyProgramID`: The ID of the loyalty program. - `loyaltySubledger`: The name of the subdleger, when applicatble. - `profileIntegrationID`: The integration ID of the customer profile. - `currentBalance`: The current point balance. - `pendingBalance`: The number of pending points. - `expiredBalance`: The number of expired points. - `spentBalance`: The number of spent points. - `currentTier`: The tier that the customer is in at the time of the export.
+Download a CSV file containing the balance of each customer in the loyalty program.  > [!tip] If the exported CSV file is too large to view, you can > [split it into multiple files](https://www.google.com/search?q=split+CSV+into+multiple+files).
+The generated file can contain the following columns:  - `loyaltyProgramID`: The ID of the loyalty program. - `loyaltySubledger`: The name of the subledger, when applicable. - `profileIntegrationID`: The integration ID of the customer profile. - `currentBalance`: The current point balance. - `pendingBalance`: The number of pending points. - `expiredBalance`: The number of expired points. - `spentBalance`: The number of spent points. - `currentTier`: The tier that the customer is in at the time of the export.

 ### Example